SBUplakankus/Bobr_Ltd_Unltd_Medieval_Mayhem/DOCS/GAME_DOCUMENTATION.md

 - Encapsulates functions for playing audio to clear up main
 - Takes in the Sounds Dictionary when constructed

+### 🔊 3D Audio Controller
+- Created in `AudioController` and attached to a `GameObject`
+- Takes in a sound effect, spawn position, volume and radius
+- Plays 3D Audio in the Game Scene

 ### ⛰️ Scene Controller
 - Created in `Main`
 - Stores the current scene and any new ones created